Arrian: Sources, transmission, translations and publications

 Everything known of his life derives from the 9th century writing of Photius in his Bibliotheca, and from those few references which exist within Arrian's own writings.
 The knowledge of his consulship, is derived at the least from literature produced by Suidas.
 Arnobius (c.
 3rd century AD) mentions Arrian.
 Arrian was also known of by Aulus Gellius.
 Pliny the Younger addressed seven of his epistles to him.
-Simplicius made a copy of the Encheridion, which was transmitted under the name of the monastic father Nilus during the 5th century, and as a result found in every monastery library.
+Simplicius made a copy of the Enchiridion, which was transmitted under the name of the monastic father Nilus during the 5th century, and as a result found in every monastery library.

 Nicholas Blancard made translations of Arrian in 1663 and 1668.

 The voyage of Nearchus and Periplus of the Erythrean Sea were translated from the Greek by the then Dean of Westminster, William Vincent, and published in 1809.
 Vincent published a commentary in 1797 on The voyage of Nearchus.
 The work was also translated into French by M. Billecocq, under the auspices of the government (cf. p.
 321).